Audio Service Department

 This question, without a doubt, is the second most asked question we get asked.
 (The first is ‘Can I get that without tax?’)
 So, what do you do?
 The best possible answer I can give you is to bring in the item.
 Please do not ask us by phone to give you a ‘ballpark idea’ as it is simply impossible and we will not do this.
 It would be like us asking you “My computer isn’t working, how much will it cost to repair?’.

-First, we have an estimation cost of $40.00 for most units. $100.00 is required for reel-to-reels, mixing/keyboards and tube equipment.
+First, we have an estimation cost of $40.00 for most units. $75.00 for cassette / 8-track players and $100.00 is required for mixing/keyboards, consoles and tube equipment.
 This is paid up front when you drop your unit off and afterwards, should you decide to have the repair done, this amount is deducted from your total invoice.
 Once an item is in our shop for an estimation, it is handled carefully and checked over thoroughly.
 When we evaluate an item, we take the information given to us by the customer and use that as a starting point.
 Sometimes these estimations can take 45 minutes other times it can take up to two hours.
 Once an estimate is done we will then call the customer with our results.
 Under no circumstances will we repair a unit without authorization.
 Once we receive approval to proceed, we can usually have your item repaired within a couple of weeks depending on availability of parts.
 The reality is there really is no way to tell how much a repair will cost in the end without actually getting at least an estimate, regardless of the company you take your equipment to.

 The following list is a small sample of the types of equipment we specialize in: